Capital City Green: History

 Prior to the 1940s, Cardiff trams ran as far north as Gabalfa from the city centre.
 The trams were replaced with Cardiff trolleybuses in the 1940s until the 1960s when the transition to motor buses began and was completed by 1970.
 At the time, routes to areas in the west of Cardiff such as Caerau and Culverhouse Cross carried the number 27.
 Birchgrove and Llanishen were served by the 28B and Thornhill by the 29, which still exist today, running on a different route the 27, making the 27 a newer route.

 Vehicles

-The Scania OmniCity vehicles had their own two tone green livery, equipped with seats with leather headrests, air-conditioning, reserved spaces for buggies and wheelchairs, CCTV, on-bus screens with local travel information and BBC News 24 bulletins, hearing induction loop and next stop information.
-When introduced, the backs of six of the vehicles featured images and stories of regular commuters.
+The route is run by Yutong E12’s buses.
+All the buses are branded in the standard Cardiff Bus livery.
+Equipped with air-conditioning, reserved spaces for buggies and wheelchairs, CCTV, on-bus screens with local travel information as well as next stop information.
+The route uses a fleet of all electric single deckers.

+The route use to be run by Scania CN270UB Omnicity.